MobilityData/gtfs-validator/docs/ACCEPTANCE_TESTS.md

 # Rule acceptance tests

 ## Goal
-Execute the validator against all datasets and verify that a new rule implementation does not make "a lot" of GTFS datasets suddenly invalid.
+Execute the validator against all datasets (latest version hosted in the MobilityDatabase) and quantify the effect of a code change on all of them.
-The source of truth is defined as the last release of the validator (`v2.0` as of now).
+The source of truth is defined as the latest stable version of the validator (the on available on [the master branch of this repository](https://github.com/MobilityData/gtfs-validator/tree/master)).

-For the latest version of all GTFS datasets from the MobilityArchives, the validation report from both the snapshot and the source of truth are compared: a new rule implementation is defined as valid if the percentage of newly invalid datasets does not exceed N/100 (**N to be defined**).
+For the latest version of all GTFS datasets from the MobilityArchives, the validation report from both the snapshot and the source of truth are compared.
+An acceptance test report is generated: it quantifies for each agency/dataset the number of new errors (as defined [here](https://github.com/MobilityData/gtfs-validator/blob/master/RULES.md#definitions)) in introduced.

 ## Process description